vgeshel/appengine-clj/README.markdown

 ---

-Copyright (c) 2009, 2010 John D. Hume, Roman Scherer, Jean-Denis Greze.
+Copyright (c) 2009, 2010 John D. Hume, Roman Scherer, Jean-Denis Greze, 深町英太郎(E.Fukamachi).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation